Counselling Hypnotherapy Training Diploma (Complete)

-Our Counselling Hypnotherapist Diploma program (HP301) is intended for first time students looking for basic and advanced hypnotherapy training.
-This program can be taken from anywhere in the world at anytime through our Virtual Classroom.
-Students are required to attend a minimum of 6 weekends (1 per month) via our virtual classroom observing demonstrations, lectures, etc.
+Our Counselling Hypnotherapist Diploma program (HP301) is intended for students looking for professional, advanced, Counselling Hypnotherapy certification training.
+This program can be taken from anywhere in the world at any time through our live Zoom classes.
+Students are required to attend a minimum of six live class weekends (about one per month).
+A Basic student can seamlessly switch into the Diploma Course at any time.

-Please note that students are required to be a member of the IACH (International Association of Counselling Hypnotherapists) upon registering for our courses.
-The cost of registration is $75 CAD, apply here.
-It is possible to receive credit for prior learning.
-Please inquire.
+Please note: It is recommended for students to be a member of the IACH (International Association of Counselling Hypnotherapists) upon registering for our courses.
+The cost of registration is $75.00 CAD, apply here.

 The Counselling Hypnotherapy Diploma program consists of: